big city

 When you think of prosthetic devices, you may just think of body parts like arms or legs.
 However, this category of devices includes much more than that.
 Medicare prosthetic coverage includes a variety of devices, such as:

 However, your insurance coverage for prosthetics may have additional rules or coverage limits, so check your plan details to determine exactly what's covered.
 Depending on your plan, you may need to get your device from certain in-network suppliers or facilities.
-If your device is surgically implanted and requires an inpatient hospital stay, it will be covered by Part A.
+If your device is surgically implanted and requires an inpatient hospital stay, it’ll be covered by Part A.

 Qualifying for Prosthetic Device Insurance